Financial Aid FAQs

 How will I know if I’m eligible for financial aid?

-Approximately 2-3 weeks after you apply, the Department of Education will send a Student Aid Report (SAR) to your email or home mailing address.
-Your SAR will provide you with an estimated award amount for the Pell Grant.
+If your FAFSA is completed correctly, you will receive a confirmation email to the email provided on your FAFSA with an estimated SAI.
+Your FAFSA application will be sent to the schools you selected and have applied to be processed, usually within 5-7 days.
 WPCC’s Financial Aid Office reviews your FAFSA information and will make the final award calculation.
-Once this process is complete, WPCC’s Financial Aid Office will send you official notification of your award status to your WPCC email account.
-You will then be able to view your Financial Aid Award letter in your Pioneer Pass account.
+Once this process (typically within 2-3 weeks) is complete, WPCC’s Financial Aid Office will send you official notification of your award status to your WPCC student email account.
+You will then be able to view and accept your award on your Financial Aid Offer Letter in your Pioneer Pass account.

 What if my family’s financial situation has changed?